What is incivility?

 Riskin and Erez [2] demonstrated the negative impact of rudeness on clinical outcomes.

-They conducted a Randomised Control Trial using resus scenarios comparing one with rudeness within the team to without.
+They conducted a Randomised Control Trial using neonatal resus scenarios comparing one with rudeness (intervention) within the team to without (control).

-When rudeness was present, there was an increase in diagnostic and procedural errors, and they were able to attribute more than 50% of this to the rudeness.
+When rudeness was present, there was a decrease in team performance.
+This was seen in the form of a decrease in communication (information sharing), an increase in diagnostic and procedural errors, and a delay to diagnosis.
+When they analysed what was contributing to this difference, they were able to attribute more than 50% of this to the rudeness.

-Further to this, the anaesthetists were not good at recognising that they were performing worse - the impacts were going unnoticed.
+Further to this, when asked to rate their own performance, the anaesthetists were not good at recognising that they were performing worse - the impacts were going unnoticed.

 When we condone rudeness in our teams, we accept poorer outcomes for our patients.